aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 The experimenting with VPC Flow Logs goes beyond the scope of this workshop, but you can use the provisioned resources and the configured log to learn and understand how to capture, analyse, and manage IP traffic logs.

-Congratulations, this is the last step in this lab!
+Congratulations, this is the last step in the lab!

 ---